fsaltunyuva/fsaltunyuva.github.io/_posts/2026-01-17-Ray-Tracing-Adventure.md

     <img width="35%" alt="F" src="https://github.com/user-attachments/assets/6d459bec-e693-463e-87ff-a7bbbae807ae" />
 </p>

+#### Smooth Shading Bug Fix
+After implementing BRDF, I tried killeroo_torrancesparrow scene but I get the following render:

+[BUGGED KILLEROO RENDER IMAGE]

+I was confused at first because I thought my BRDF implementation had some bugs, but after double checking everything, I realized that the problem was also in my HW4 render too.
+Then I realized that there is a bug in my smooth shading implementation, it was caused by computing barycentric coordinates in world space while using mesh local vertex positions and by indexing per vertex normals with global vertex indices.
+The problem was fixed by transforming the hit point back into local space before computing barycentric coordinates.

+[FIXED KILLEROO RENDER IMAGE]

 #### Comparison

 Here you can see some comparisons between different BRDF models implemented in killeroo_closeup_phot scene: